Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Loss and magnetization mechanisms

 In the following, for simplicity, we neglect the tilt angle of the filaments with respect to $\ez$ due to the finite filament twist pitch length, as well as the tilt angle of the strands with respect to $\ez$ due to the finite strand transposition length.
 Filaments and strands are assumed parallel to the $\ez$ direction.
 We refer to currents flowing along them as \textit{axial} currents, and to currents flowing perpendicular to them as \textit{transverse}, or coupling, currents.

 The Rutherford cable can be subject to a time-varying transverse magnetic field and transport current, which induce a non-uniform current density distribution.
-This current density distribution causes field distortion, differential inductance, and power loss.
-The power loss is directly associated with the overall current density distribution, but for easier interpretation, it is convenient to split the loss into distinct contributions~\cite{campbell1982general}, each associated with a different physical mechanism, see Fig.~\ref{cable_loss_magn_mechanisms}.
+This current density distribution causes field distortion~\cite{aleksa2004vector}, changing inductance~\cite{marinozzi2015effect, ravaioli2016modeling}, and power loss~\cite{campbell1982general}.
+The total power loss $\ptot$ is directly associated with the overall current density distribution, but for easier interpretation, it is convenient to split the loss into distinct contributions~\cite{campbell1982general}, each associated with a distinct physical mechanism, see Fig.~\ref{cable_loss_magn_mechanisms}.

 Between the strands, two loss contributions take place: adjacent IS coupling loss $\pisa$ due to transverse currents flowing across the contact resistances between adjacent strands, and crossing IS coupling loss $\pisc$ due to transverse currents flowing between crossing strands (between top and bottom layers, possibly through a resistive strip).
 The sum of these two contributions is the total IS coupling loss $\pis = \pisa + \pisc$~\cite{verweij1997electrodynamics, degersem2004finite}.